-Based on the experience from the last two years, and with consideration of the above, we have increased the future expense assumption from 0.65% to 0.75%.
+Based on above experience, we have increased the future expense assumption from 0.75% to 1.00%.
 This assumption will be re-examined in subsequent assumption reviews as new data becomes available.

 Risk Adjustment

 The real rate of return assumption for the portfolio is adjusted to reflect the potential risk of shortfalls in the return assumptions.
 The Systems' asset allocation determines this portfolio risk, since risk levels are driven by the variability of returns for the various asset classes and the correlation of returns among those asset classes.
 This portfolio risk is incorporated into the real rate of return assumption through a risk adjustment.